core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    If a future specification updates {{RFC8613}} by admitting different key derivation functions than HKDF Algorithms (e.g., KMAC as based on the SHAKE128 or SHAKE256 hash functions), that specification has to update also the present document in order to define the mapping between such key derivation functions and KUDOS-Expand.

-In the former case and in the latter case when an HKDF Algorithm is used, the derivation of new values follows the same approach used in TLS 1.3, which is also based on HKDF-Expand (see {{Section 7.1 of RFC8446}}) and used for computing new keying material in case of key update (see {{Section 4.6.3 of RFC8446}}).
+When an HKDF Algorithm is used, the derivation of new values follows the same approach used in TLS 1.3, which is also based on HKDF-Expand (see {{Section 7.1 of RFC8446}}) and used for computing new keying material in case of key update (see {{Section 4.6.3 of RFC8446}}).

 After that, the new Master Secret and Master Salt parameters are used to derive a new Security Context CTX\_OUT as per {{Section 3.2 of RFC8613}}.
 Any other parameter required for the derivation takes the same value as in the Security Context CTX\_IN.
 Finally, the function returns the newly derived Security Context CTX\_OUT.

 Since the updateCtx() function also takes X as input, the derivation of CTX\_OUT also considers as input the information from the 'x' field transported in the OSCORE Option value of the exchanged KUDOS messages.
 In turn, this ensures that, if successfully completed, a KUDOS execution occurs as intended by the two peers.

-\[

-NOTE: In the case its EDHOC session has become invalid, a peer is unable to utilize the first method based on the EDHOC-KeyUpdate() function.
-In such a case, rather than running the EDHOC protocol again, it is preferable to fall back for the second method based on HKDF-Expand().
-In order for the peer to signal the need for such a fall back, the seventh least significant bit in the 'x' byte of the OSCORE Option can be used.
-This may further justify a possible restructuring of the pseudocode, as two distinct updateCtx() functions implementing one method each.

-\]

 ~~~~~~~~~~~
 updateCtx(X, N, CTX_IN) {